-Ready for a romantic sofa session with your longtime love?
-Or are you looking for a flirty flick to take in with a new special someone?
-Our critics are here to the (emotional) rescue, with 17 fabulous affairs to remember — tearjerkers, romantic comedies, star-driven blockbusters and seductive indies — all available to stream whenever you’re in the mood.
+As Marlene Dietrich might sing: Falling in love again ...
+Because let’s face it, love springs eternal, and date nights never fall out of fashion.
+Ready for a romantic sofa session with your longtime love, or looking for a flirty flick to take in with a new special someone?
+Our critics are here to the (emotional) rescue, with 20 fabulous affairs to remember — tearjerkers, romantic comedies, star-driven blockbusters and seductive indies — all available to stream whenever you’re in the mood.

 For when you know they’re the one: An Affair to Remember (1957)